jfallmann/diffTF_Fork/docs/chapter2.rst

 diffTF is implemented as a *Snakemake* pipeline.
 For a gentle introduction about *Snakemake*, see Section :ref:`workingWithPipeline`.
 As you can see, the workflow consists of the following steps or *rules*:

 - ``checkParameterValidity``: R script that checks whether the specified peak file has the correct format, whether the provided *fasta* file and the *BAM* files are compatible, and other checks
-- ``produceConsensusPeaks``:  R script that generates the consensus peaks if none are provided
+- ``produceConsensusPeaks``:  R script that generates the consensus peaks using the R package ``DiffBind`` if none are provided
-- ``filterSexChromosomesAndSortPeaks``: Filters various chromosomes 8sex, unassembled ones, contigs, etc) from the peak file.
+- ``filterSexChromosomesAndSortPeaks``: Filters various chromosomes (sex, unassembled ones, contigs, etc) from the peak file.
 - ``sortTFBSParallel``: Sort the TFBS lists by position
 - ``resortBAM``: Sort the *BAM* file for optimized processing (only run if data are paired-end)
 - ``intersectPeaksAndBAM``: Count all reads for peak regions across all input files